 Apart from everything else, if you travel this way you are left in no doubt at all that you are travelling "over the sea to Skye", and that the place you are going to remains beyond any question an island.
 For current timetable and fare information, and for bookings, visit CalMac's website.

-MV Coruisk, named after a loch set amid the Cuillin of Skye, is a versatile, if perhaps not classically beautiful, ship.
+MV Coruisk, named after a loch set amid the Cuillin mountains on Skye, is a versatile, if perhaps not classically beautiful, ship.
 From many angles it looks impossibly tall for its size, and while it does have a distinct bow and stern, in calm weather its design and double ended bridge allow it to do the Mallaig to Armadale leg "in reverse".

 The crossing between Mallaig and Armadale is a short one, taking some 25 minutes, and the start and finish points are clearly visible from one another.
 Despite this, the crossing is full of interest, and offers magnificent views in all directions.
 Looking towards Skye, the Sleat Peninsula on which Armadale is located is fairly low lying, and your attention is gripped by the startlingly jagged peaks of the Cuillin towering above it: despite their location 15 miles further away.